Over £150m was lent under guarantor loan agreements in 2013, and the market shows no signs of slowing down. But what are guarantor loans?

 By co-signing the loan, the guarantor takes on a responsibility to repay the loan should the borrower fail to do so.
 This reassures the lender, as they know that the guarantor will repay the loan if the borrower does not.

 The fact that only people with bad or poor credit take out guarantor loans is reflected in the interest rate for the loan.
 If you’re taking out a guarantor loan, you should expect an interest rate of roughly 40 percent.

 Guarantor loans are unsecured against property, which means that the amount that can be borrowed cannot be too much.
 Guarantor loans can be anything up to roughly £15,000.

 Who needs a guarantor loan?

 Guarantor loans are designed for people who have bad or poor credit.
-They are a way that people with poor or bad credit can get the finance that they need, without letting their credit history stop them.
+They are a way that people with poor or credit can get the bad credit finance that they need, without letting their credit history stop them.

 Borrowers who are looking to enter a guarantor loan typically do so as their last choice.
 Because the borrower has poor credit, a guarantor loan may be the only financial agreement available to them.

 One of the benefits of taking out a guarantor loan is that if the borrower repays the payments on time, their credit score can actually increase.
 This is one way that a borrower with poor credit can break out of the cycle of bad credit.
 By improving their credit score, the borrower can get access to better finance options later on.

 Guarantor loans can also sometimes be used as an option for financial consolidation.
 If a borrower is struggling with a series of high-interest loans, and missing the repayments, this can harm their credit score.
 By consolidating them into a single guarantor loan, they can get better control of their finances.